 The Project is considered exempt from CEQA pursuant to CEQA Guidelines Section 15061(b) (3) because it can be seen with certainty that there is no possibility that the Project to amend the Zoning Code will have a significant effect on the environment.
-The Project itself, does not result in any physical changes in the environment because it only clarifies and updates various discrepancies in the recitations and the provisions of the CCMC, the following required findings for an amendment to the Zoning Map, as outlined in CCMC Section 17.620.030.A and

-Zoning Code, and does not result in changes to existing land use, density, or an intensification of development beyond what the Zoning Code currently allows.
+The Project itself, does not result in any physical changes in the environment because it only clarifies and updates various discrepancies in the Zoning Code, and does not result in changes to existing land use, density, or an intensification of development beyond what the Zoning Code currently allows.